The left heart and exact hull of an additive regular category: Introduction

 Our proof of \Cref{theorem:MonoIntroduction} is based on Auslander's Formula (see \Cref{Section:ConstructionOfTheLeftHeart} and \Cref{Section:AsLocalizationOfMonomorphisms}) and follows \cite{Rump01}.
 We consider the category $\mod \EE$ of finitely presented functors on $\EE$.
 As $\EE$ has kernels, $\mod \EE$ is an abelian category.
 We show that the subcategory $\eff \EE$ of effaceable functors is a hereditary torsion class in $\mod \EE$; the corresponding torsionfree class is the category $\modone(\EE)$ of objects of projective dimension at most one.
 Using the Yoneda embedding $\EE \to \mod \EE$, it is straightforward to show that $\hMon(\EE) \simeq \modone(\EE).$ The proof of \Cref{theorem:MonoIntroduction} then follows from studying the composition $\hMon(\EE) \simeq \modone(\EE) \to \mod(\EE) \to \mod(\EE) / \eff(\EE) \simeq \mathcal{LH}(\EE).$

-\textbf{Acknowledgments.} The authors thank Luisa Fiorot for helpful discussions.
+\textbf{Acknowledgments.} The authors thank Luisa Fiorot and Michel Van den Bergh for helpful discussions.
 The second author would like to thank the Hausdorff Institute for Mathematics in Bonn, since parts of the paper were written during his stay at the junior trimester program “New Trends in Representation Theory”.
-The third author is currently a postdoctoral researcher at FWO (12.M33.16N).
+The third author gratefully acknowledges the support received from the Research Foundation-Flanders (FWO), 12.M33.16N.